Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 On slide number 18, you'll see our guidance for the fourth quarter and full year 2017.
 We forecast production to grow to an average of 126,000 BOEs a day in the fourth quarter.
 This represents a 10% increase from third quarter 2017 levels.

 During the quarter, we had a very small decrease in our oil mix from 67.4% to 67%, due to the sale of the Dunn County properties which had a lower GOR due to a lower gas capture rate.
-Also to clarify further, the gas processing outage cause us to curtail significant oil production on our new Koala pad.
+Also, to clarify further, the gas processing outage caused us to curtail significant oil production on our new Koala pad.
 So, not only gas volumes were curtailed, but also significant oil volumes.

 Slide number 19 shows our crude oil hedge positions as of October 11, 2017.
 We added to our hedges and are now 62% hedged for the remainder of 2017 and 52% hedged in 2018 at attractive prices.
 We will consider moving this percentage in 2018 up to 60% or greater, if oil prices remain strong.